 Supporting decentralisation and municipal development

-Title: Supporting decentralisation and municipal development
+Title: Supporting decentralisation and municipal development (PDDC V)

-Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ); European Union (EDF)

-Overall term: 2004 to 2017
+Overall term: 2017 to 2020

 Benin has set about reforming its territorial administration with the aim of consolidating democracy and further reducing poverty.
 Significant progress has been made since this process of decentralisation and territorial administration was launched some 15 years ago.
 Milestones include the establishment of the legal framework for decentralisation, the introduction of a uniform mechanism for financial transfers regulating national financial equalisation between the state and municipalities, and the creation of important institutions, such as the Training Centre for Municipal Administration and the National Association of Municipal Authorities.
 Nevertheless, despite these achievements diverse challenges still need to be met.